18 Min Read

 - Washing hands well after cleaning a litter box

-- Removing feces daily
+- Removing feces from the litter box daily

 - Cleaning and disinfecting the litter box regularly